roseanfrankale/tribute-page/README.md

 # Calypso Rose tribute-page
-# This is the first project created by my on Code Pen through Free Code Camp.
+# This is the first project created by me on Code Pen through Free Code Camp.
- As you can see in comparison to my initial project for [Happy At Home]()
+ As you can see in comparison to my initial project for [Happy At Home](https://github.com/roseanfrankale/happy-at-home)